 Adopting these measures should encourage new customers to register, make the initial deposit and reload deposits after enjoying the benefits of any welcome bonus.

 Affiliate marketing is huge in iGaming, but the market is saturated with major partners dominating the market and small operators striving to get their price of the action.
-The biggest affiliates can afford the best websites and advertising to attract many potential customers for sportsbooks.
+The biggest affiliates can afford the best websites and advertising to attract many potential customers for sportsbooks, while for small operators it will be especially beneficial to utilize affiliate marketing software to track and manage their affiliates' performance and commissions.

 In sports betting, the affiliate model works by non-bookmaking companies sending traffic to operators.
 The rewards can come in the form of CPA or revenue share.
 Typically, a bookmaker will offer an affiliate up to 40% of their client’s net position each month.